-For cloud systems, Kaufman Hall Software Support can enable Active Directory synchronization for you as part of the system setup.
+For cloud systems, Kaufman Hall Software Support can enable Active Directory synchronization for your system.

-2. Create a job in Scheduler with an Active Directory Import task.
+2. Create a job in Scheduler with an Active Directory Import task, and schedule the job to run periodically as needed for your environment.

 Each import task can import users from a single Active Directory domain into the current Axiom Software system.
 The import task specifies the Active Directory domain and groups to import, role mappings, and notification settings.
+If you need to import from multiple Active Directory domains, then you must create an import task for each domain.